By Jason Hornady, VP, Sales and Marketing

 Hornady: Well, that is an interesting statement and question.
 I believe there is more ammunition being made today than ever before.
 Some of the numbers we hear are staggeringly large.
 That doesn’t really happen to be our segment of the market.
 That said the interest from the shooting public is also at the highest it has been in my career since I started in 1993.
-The demand and supply curve don’t seem to be intersecting at a point that keeps everyone happy.
+The demand and supply curve doesn’t seem to be intersecting at a point that keeps everyone happy.
 I am certain that no one wants to ship more ammunition than the producers themselves.
-The fine line where ammunition is just short of demand works better than demand being shorter than supply, because ammunition can stack up really quick.
+The fine line where ammunition is just short of demand works better than demand being shorter than supply because ammunition can stack up really quick.
 The situation can be frustrating for all involved.
 Shipping more than you ever have and still getting chewed out on a daily basis for “not shipping” is as frustrating as not having the merchandise.

-The how long will it last question is one that none us has the answer.
+The how long will it last question is one that none of us has the answer to.
 I personally feel that demand will be brisk through the first quarter of 2013.
 Then depending on the policies of whoever is elected president, it will slow some.
 Unless there is some radical legislation, I feel like we might have found the new normal for some time.
-We have introduced a new crowd of shooters in the last couple years.
+We have introduced a new crowd of shooters in the last couple of years.
 No one knows how big that number is right now.
 Regardless, sooner or later we are all going to find out how long “it” lasted.

 InSight: How competitive do you feel is the shooting sports market today?

 Hornady: It is more competitive than ever.
 There is more information than ever.
 Every day I see something about companies I have never heard of in some segment of the market that could involve our company.
 The pressure to maintain a flow of merchandise, as well as information, is huge.
 The ability to contact the various channels is bigger.
-There are a lot of messages from a lot of companies that overlap creating a competition for information that we have never seen before.
+There are a lot of messages from a lot of companies that overlap creating competition for information that we have never seen before.
 Throw that on top of the regular price and delivery pressure we all face, and you will end up with a lot of gray hair.
 Someone can always beat your price and delivery.

 InSight: What do you believe are the biggest challenges and opportunities facing your company?